DominikKossinski/NASAApp/README.md

 If you are interested in astronomy this app is for you.
 Application uses [NASA open api](https://api.nasa.gov/) - APOD (Astronomy Picture of the day) to download daily articles about astronomy.
 User is able to save his/her favorites articles locally, to have possibility to read them even if he/she dosen't have internet at the moment.
-It uses also firebase functions from [NASAAppFunction](https://github.com/DominikKossinski/NasaAppFunctions) as an server to store articles saved by user.

 ## Demo